Roadmap Visualizations That Your Stakeholders Will Love

 A product roadmap, like a regular map, is a way of plotting out your route from your current position, to the destination you want to reach, with all the steps, turns, and maneuvers along the way.

 In product development and management, this means displaying what you need to build, when you will build it, and for what purpose, as part of the journey to building a better and more successful product.
+More generically, it fits as one type of “technology roadmap” along with several other more nuanced takes on plans for product and project development.

 If you do this (and do it well), then your product roadmap should offer viewers both a high level view that conveys your overall strategic direction and key initiatives, and enable people to drill down into greater detail, seeing each step along the way if necessary.

 Product roadmaps are important because they communicate the strategic vision and goals for your product, the work you will do to achieve those goals, and help align various stakeholders and team-members on these points.
+They’re a key part of any effective stakeholder engagement strategy.

 Product Roadmap Visualizations – Different Approaches